 - Unique rewards

-Besides not being aware of Gamification, other reason for not using Gamification in their online surveys include:
+Besides not being aware of Gamification, other reasons for not using Gamification in online surveys include:

 - Do not feel like it is appropriate for their product, brand or target audience